-NOTE 15.
-SHARED-BASED COMPENSATION
+NOTE 14.
+SHARE-BASED COMPENSATION

-At December 31, 2006, the Company has only one share-based compensation plan.
-The Company's 2006 Omnibus Long-Term Incentive Plan ("2006 Plan") was approved by its board of directors on July 13, 2006 and by its stockholders on October 12, 2006.
-The 2006 Plan provides for the granting of incentive stock options, non-qualified stock options, restricted stock, and restricted stock unit awards to employees and directors for up to 4.3 million shares of common stock.
+At December 31, 2007, the Company has only one share-based compensation plan.
+The Company's 2006 Omnibus Long-Term Incentive Plan (the "2006 LTIP") was approved by its board of directors on July 13, 2006 and by its stockholders on October 12, 2006.
+The 2006 LTIP provides for the granting of incentive stock options, non-qualified stock options ("NQSOs"), restricted stock, and restricted stock unit awards ("RSUs") to employees and directors for up to 4.3 million shares of common stock.
 The Company believes that such awards better align the interest of its employees with those of its stockholders.
 The exercise price for all stock options is not less than 100% of the fair market value of the common stock on the date of grant.
-Notwithstanding the foregoing, the fair market value of a share of common stock for purposes of determining awards with a grant date as of the Company's initial public offering was set in the final prospectus for such initial public offering.
+Notwithstanding the foregoing, the fair market value of a share of common stock for purposes of determining awards with a grant date as of the Company's IPO was set in the final prospectus for IPO.
 No monetary payment is required as a condition of receiving a restricted stock or restricted stock unit award, since the consideration for the award shall be services actually rendered to the Company or for the Company's benefit.
-All stock options vest over four years from the date of grant and have a maximum term of 8 years.
+All share-based compensation currently awarded vest over a varying period of up to four years from the date of grant.
+NQSOs currently awarded have a maximum term of 8 years.

-The Company has adopted fair value accounting for share-based compensation consistent with SFAS No. 123R, Share-Based Payment.
+The Company follows fair value accounting for share-based compensation as required under SFAS No. 123R.
 SFAS No. 123R requires recognition of compensation costs related to share-based payments over the period that an employee provides services in exchange for the award.
-The fair value of the stock options was estimated at the grant date based on the Black-Scholes option-pricing model using the following assumptions:
+The fair value of the NQSOs was estimated at the grant date based on the Black-Scholes option-pricing model using the following assumptions:

-2006
+For the year ended December 31: 2007 2006

-Risk-free interest rate 4.62%
+Risk-free interest rate 4.62% 4.62%

-Expected volatility 34.50%
+Expected volatility 34.27% 34.50%

-Expected option life 4.5 years
+Expected option life 4.5 years 4.5 years

-Dividend yield None
+Dividend yield 0.3% None

+Weighted-average grant-date fair value \$ 45.68 \$ 21.28

-The risk-free interest rate was based on the implied yields of U.S. Treasury Notes with a maturity equal to the option's expected life at the time of grant.
+The risk-free interest rate was based on the implied yields of U.S. Treasury Notes with a maturity equal to the NQSOs expected life at the time of grant.
 Expected volatility was based on the volatility of stock prices of companies within the same industry as the Company.
-The expected option life was determined based on various factors including employee turnover rate, the vesting period of the options and information received from third-party consultants.
+The expected NQSOs life was determined based on various factors including employee turnover rate, the vesting period of the NQSOs and information received from third-party consultants.

-Share-based compensation expense was approximately \$1.3 million for the year ended December 31, 2006 and is recorded in salaries and employee benefits on the consolidated statements of income.
-The income tax benefit recognized was approximately \$0.6 million at December 31, 2006.
+Share-based compensation expense was approximately \$10.1 million and \$1.3 million for the year ended December 31, 2007 and 2006, respectively, and is recorded in salaries and employee benefits on the consolidated statements of income.

 SFAS No. 123R additionally requires companies to estimate forfeiture rates at the time of grant and to revise these estimates in subsequent periods if actual forfeiture rates differ from those estimates.
-The Company applied the forfeiture rate to the unvested portion of the option valuation and performed a true-up for the actual forfeited amount of the valuation as of year end.
-The current forfeiture rate for the unvested portion of the stock option valuation recognized is between 1.9% and 3.4%.
+The Company applied the forfeiture rate to the unvested portion of the NQSOs valuation and performed a true-up for the actual forfeited amount of the valuation as of year end.
+As of December 31, 2007, the current forfeiture rate for the non-vested NQSOs and RSUs was 9.8% and 12.3%, respectively, as compared to 1.9% and 3.4%, respectively, at December 31, 2006.

-The following table summarizes the changes in stock option activities under the Company's share-based compensation plan during 2006:
+The following table summarizes the changes in NQSOs activities under the Company's share-based compensation plan: